farazdagi/algorist/README.md

 This will create a single output file in `bundled/<problem_id>.rs` file, which can be submitted to the contest system.

+Note that while the library provides a lot of algorithms and data structures, only those actually used in the problem will be included in the output file, so the final file will be as concise and readable as possible (it is NOT just a dump of everything).

+## Included algorithms and data structures

+The crate is also a library of algorithms and data structures, which will be copied into your contest project, and can be used in your problem files.

+Included modules:

+- [`io`](https://docs.rs/algorist/latest/algorist/io/) - input/output helpers, including `Scanner`
+  for reading input and `wln!` macro for writing output.

 ## License